 Even though the lack of mass retirements means you get time to plan for the impact it will have on your workplace, it does mean a stilted transition and a sense of prolonged inevitability in your workforce. unless, of course, your Internal Communications team seizes the opportunity to mitigate the impending disaster.

 Yes, disaster.
-The Boomer Brain Drain is headed your way, and without a knowledge transfer plan based around a central cloud repository, such as a G Suite intranet, it could have a serious impact on your day-to-day operations, and your future growth.
+The Boomer Brain Drain is headed your way, and without a knowledge transfer plan based around a central cloud repository, such as an intranet, it could have a serious impact on your day-to-day operations, and your future growth.

 Have you started your knowledge transfer process?

-Businesses are generally not prepared for the impact Baby Boomer retirements will have on their organization, and have done little to document or share the knowledge before it walks out the door.
-When you consider around 80% of S&P 500 companies have Boomer CEOs, it’s clear that business in general is approaching a knowledge crisis.
+Businesses are generally not prepared for the impact Baby Boomer retirements will have on their organization and the issues that will arise with their lost knowledge.
+Most organizations have done little to document or share the knowledge before they walk out the door, but when you consider that around 80% of S&P 500 companies have Boomer CEOs, it’s clear that business in general is approaching a knowledge crisis.

 Consider screencasts, webinars, even internal podcasts where your Boomers can share their stories and impart their knowledge, helping you to record it for the generations to come.
-And, of course, you’ll need a home for this knowledge, somewhere central like a G Suite intranet that everyone in the business can access.
+And, of course, you’ll need a home for this knowledge, somewhere central like an intranet content management system that everyone in the business can access.